 What To Do If Your Vehicle is Stolen

 If you become a victim of auto theft, you need to contact the police immediately and provide them with the following information:

 - The make, model, year, and color of your vehicle

 - License plate number

-You also want to get in contact with your insurance provider as soon as you can, to make them aware that your vehicle has been stolen.
+You also want to contact your insurance provider as soon as possible to make them aware of your stolen vehicle.
 At TGS Insurance, we can help connect you with your insurance provider and give you our expertise on what to do in a situation like this.
-Although we can’t file the claim for you, we can be a quick, reliable resource to help make this difficult situation a bit easier to handle.
+Although we can’t file the claim for you, we can be a quick, reliable resource to help make this difficult situation more manageable.

-If you need more auto insurance coverage or just want to look into a new policy our agents can help.
+If you need more auto insurance coverage or want to look into a new policy, our agents can help.
 From our bank of over 35 highly-rated providers, we will find you a policy that fits your specific coverage needs and budget.
-Our customer service team will handle the entire enrollment process from start to finish so you can have a hassle-free buying experience.
-We are the insurance experts so you don’t have to be.
+Our customer service team will handle the enrollment process from start to finish so you can have a hassle-free buying experience.
+We are the insurance experts, so you don’t have to be.
 Shopping for insurance can be so simple with TGS Insurance Agency!